DanialBeg/Minecraft-ServerSetup/README.md

 # Minecraft-ServerSetup
 Minecraft Server Setup (1.9)

-Helpful server files for those who want to start their own Minecraft server!
-1.9 ONLY and don't forget to port-forward when setting up your server!
+Minecraft server setup for 1.9 with mods.